hades102zues/atwellerand_ssr/README.md

 Commission by Richard Atwell for his errand and rental services business.

-Front end for the business's website Built using Next.js & Typescript.
+This is the Front-end built using Next.js & Typescript.

 https://asdaservicesbds.com